How to deal with a pest snail infestation in your aquarium?

 You can pick them up with your hand once they get to the aquarium’s waterline.

-If they are too many, you may use a net to scoop them from the fish tank’s glass.
+If there are too many, you can scoop them from the fish tank’s glass with a net.

 Don’t forget to do the same for any visible snail eggs.

-Otherwise, it won’t take long before you’re hit with another wave of newborn invaders.
+Otherwise, it won’t take long before you’re hit with another wave of aquarium pest snails.

 Set up a snail trap